 Languages can be very beneficial in a variety of different careers - some where you will use the language actively every day and some where having a language is desirable and makes you a more employable candidate.
-Some areas where a language is highly sought after are: teaching, translator, interpreter, tour guide, tourism and hospitality, airline pilot, flight attendant, journalist, government employee, working for an embassy/foreign office, politics, university researcher, law, business and trade.
+Some areas where a language is highly sought after are:

+Teaching, translator, interpreter, tour guide, tourism and hospitality, airline pilot, flight attendant, journalist, government employee, working for the embassy/foreign office, politics, university researcher, law, business and trade.

-GCSE Art, Craft & Design
+GCSE Art & Design (Fine Art),